PAT Testing with Adaptors

 One method of testing equipment if you do not have a suitable adaptor, is to use a break-out socket adaptor and test leads.
 When using this method, I would advise not to carry out a leakage or load test at 230V as the pins are exposed.
 For added safety in this example, only the Neutral and Earth connectors are used.
 This will allow an earth continuity and insulation test to be safely carried out.

-We have a range of PAT testing adaptors available here ≫
+View our full range of PAT testing adaptors ≫